brilliantlabsAR/ar-studio-for-vscode/README.md

 ## Requirements

-currently running only on windows for mac /linux we are working on if you have any idea you can give a pr to this extension repository
+currently running working on windows and mac for linux we are working on if you have any idea you can give a pr to this extension repository

 ## Known Issues

-not working on mac/linux
+not working on linux
-file operation over device might break

 ## Release Notes
 non published version